 Beyond boutique, the resort has only a couple of castaway-style beach bungalows, each with an uninterrupted view of the shoreline.
 The larger is the ideal location for a proper family adventure escape, while the smaller is the ultimate romantic hideaway.
 This is the ideal place to explore Indonesia’s rugged side; somewhere to come when you want nothing but clear seas, untrodden sands and a crisp horizon.

-On the southern shores of Rote Island, which is just south west of Timor in Indonesia’s southernmost island cluster.
+On the southern shores of Rote Island, just south west of Timor in Indonesia’s southernmost island cluster, Nusa Tenggara.
 Situated on a clifftop on the southern tip of the island, the Bo’a Vida offers a very rare kind of seclusion.

 Remote, unspoilt beaches